-Friday the 13th is a superstitious day of any month to many people, but not to those faithful citizens of Gadsden on June 13th, 1919 (Friday) for on that date T. Jeff Bailey and District Governor Andrew J. Arrant of Birmingham made the first move in organizing a Kiwanis Club in Gadsden.
-T. Jeff was a Field Representative of Kiwanis International, with the responsibility of organizing Kiwanis Clubs in Alabama and Florida. .Andy. was a member of the Birmingham Club and the first District Governor of the Alabama/Florida Kiwanis district.
+Friday the 13th is a superstitious day of any month to many people, but not to those faithful citizens of Gadsden on Friday June 13th, 1919, for on that date T. Jeff Bailey and District Governor Andrew J. Arrant of Birmingham made the first move in organizing a Kiwanis Club in Gadsden.
+T. Jeff was a Field Representative of Kiwanis International, with the responsibility of organizing Kiwanis Clubs in Alabama and Florida.
+Andy was a member of the Birmingham Club and the first District Governor of the Alabama/Florida Kiwanis district.

 Regular meetings were held on each Wednesday and on December 10th, 1919; the Gadsden Club received its Charter from Kiwanis International.
 This was a gala affair, attended by all the City Fathers, Club members, guests and their wives.
 Andy Arrant presented the Charter to the Clubs first President, William J. Boykin and T. Jeff Bailey welcomed the new club into Kiwanis International and wished it much happiness and success in the years to come.

 The Reich Hotel continued to serve as the meeting place for the Kiwanis Club until 1978 when the hotel was converted into an apartment complex.
 The Kiwanis Club met at the Civic Center at the Gadsden Mall until February 1, 1990.
 At that time the meeting was moved to the Center for Cultural Arts.
-In January, 2015, the Kiwanis Club moved to the second floor of the Gadsden Museum of Art and today we meet every Wednesday Noon at Gadsden State Community College Cardinal Cafe located on the ground floor of Inzer Hall of the Wallace Drive Campus.
+In January 2015, the Kiwanis Club moved to the second floor of the Gadsden Museum of Art and today we meet every Wednesday Noon at Gadsden State Community College Cardinal Cafe located on the ground floor of Inzer Hall of the Wallace Drive Campus.